openalto/ietf-hackathon/docs/hackathon_comprehensive_story.md

 Alto client [[28]](#28) is a python library that enables access to the ALTO server and fetches cost maps and network maps.

 ### Topology
-Sextant can extract information from general topologies, however in IETF hackathon 113 a simple topology is used to demonstrate ALTO replication sorting effectiveness.
+Sextant can extract information from general topologies, however, in IETF hackathon 113, a simple topology is used to demonstrate ALTO replication sorting effectiveness.

 ```
               Rucio